top of page

 The need

-Our experience shows that many prisoners express frustration that they are so often treated as problems to be fixed, rather than people with feelings.
-What they really need are people who are interested in them as human beings, people who will journey with them, support them and welcome them into their communities.
-Who is better placed to do this than the church?
+Our experience shows that many prisoners express frustration at so often being treated as problems to be fixed, rather than people with feelings.
+What they really need are people who are interested in them, people who will journey with them, support them and safely welcome them into their communities.

 Prison – some facts